isomerpages/nlb-biblioasia/_july-2021/vaccinating-a-nation-a-brief-history.md

 #### **RELATED ARTICLES**
 * <a href="https://biblioasia.nlb.gov.sg/vol-16/issue-2/jul-sep-2020/plague">The plaque fighter</a> who helped eradicate the deadly Manchurian pneumonic plague of 1910
-* <a href="https://biblioasia.nlb.gov.sg/vol-16/issue-2/jul-sep-2020/cholera">The first recorded pandemic</a>, cholera, in the 19th century
+* <a href="https://biblioasia.nlb.gov.sg/vol-16/issue-2/jul-sep-2020/cholera">The first recorded pandemic</a> in the 19th century

 #### **NOTES**